 Past winners of the plaid jacket

 When the winner of the Schwab Challenge holes out on the final green, he joins an elite club of golfing greats.
 Since 1952, this honor has come with an official Scottish royal tartan plaid jacket.
 Past winners include Ben Hogan, Arnold Palmer, Lee Trevino and Jack Nicklaus.
-Last year’s winner, Justin Rose, joined modern legends including Jordan Spieth, Phil Mickelson and Zach Johnson.
+Last year’s winner, Daniel Berger, joined modern legends including Jordan Spieth, Phil Mickelson and Justin Rose.
 A full list of past champions adorns the beautiful Wall of Champions on the first tee.

 Raising the Leonard Trophy